Practical issues (funerals, wills, finances)

 Most people will want to make a will, to make sure that money and possessions they leave behind will go to the people they want it to.
 This is a legal document, and so needs to be prepared and written in the right way.
 Often it is best to pay a solicitor to help you.
 This is not usually very expensive.

 If you have already made a will, but need to update it, it is important that you do so sooner rather than later.
 Once you have made your will, tell your next of kin where you have put it.
-We have a section which gives more information about making a will.
+We have a section which gives more information about writing a will.
 It takes you through the process of drawing up a will and how to list your assets to discuss with the solicitor.

 Financial problems can be very stressful, especially if you have been ill for a long time and have had to give up work because of your cancer.
 You may be spending more on special diets, heating or laundry.
 You may worry about how you will pay bills, your mortgage or rent, and other living expenses.
 Help and support is available to you for many financial issues that you may have.
 Our coping with cancer section has information about Government benefits and charity grants that you may qualify for if you have cancer, or are caring for someone with cancer.
 The social worker at the hospital or hospice can also give you advice on where to get financial help.